hek2mgl/duckchat/README.md

 ## Acknowledgments

-Thanks to DuckDuckGo for their chat application at https://duck.ai, which is the backend for this tool.
+- Thanks to [DuckDuckGo](https://duckduckgo.com) for their [AI chat](https://duck.ai), which is the backend for this tool.
+- Thanks to [textualize/rich](https://github.com/Textualize/rich) for the markdown renderer.